-The two-story Instructional Center (IC) features modern classrooms, Arts & Sciences unit offices, the Portales Information Center, and Testing Services.
-The building also houses the Student Success Center (and Cougar Café), which offers free tutoring in writing, science, and math across all departments.
+The two-story Instructional Center (IC) features modern classrooms, faculty and grant management offices, the Portales Information Center, and Testing Services.

+The Student Success Center (and Cougar Café), which offers free tutoring in writing, science, and math across all departments are now housed in the LRC.

-The Instructional Technology Center (ITC) features a 35-station open student computer lab, several 'smart' classrooms, computer classrooms, science classrooms/labs, and instructional television classrooms for ENMU-Roswell.
+The Instructional Technology Center (ITC) features several 'smart' classrooms, computer classrooms, science classrooms/labs, and faculty offices.